sg893052/sonic-buildimage/system/in-memory-logging.md

 A utility is provided to dump and filter the logs from in-memory as well as Syslog.
 The in-memory logs should be accessed in the following order to get the log timing sequence.

+For debug syslog log:
-1. /var/log/ramfs/debug-in-memory.log
+1. /var/log/syslog-debug.log.1
 2. /var/log/syslog-debug.log
-3. /var/log/syslog-debug.log.1
+3. /var/log/ramfs/in-memory-syslog-debug.log

-4. /var/log/syslog-debug.log.2.gz, ...
+Similar sequence for following for info logs.

 ## 2.8 KLISH/CLICK Commands

 The following CLI commands are supported to dump the logs from in-memory.

 - Show all the logs from In-Memory contents.
+It merges both info and debug logs in the order of time sequence.

-         # show log in-memory
+         # show log in-memory-logging [-f] [-l count] [<search keyword>]

+	where:

+		-f   => Follow the in-memory log
+		-l   => Show last n lines from in-memory log
+		<search keyword>  => Filter the log based on the keyword

-- Show logs from both standard Syslog and in-memory with the sequence of timestamp.
+- Show logs from standard Syslog.

-         # show log all
+         # show logging [-f] [-l count] [<search keyword>]

+	where:

+		-f   => Follow the syslog
+		-l   => Show last n lines from syslog
+		<search keyword>  => Filter the log based on the keyword

 ## 2.9 Cold/Warm/Fast Reboot

-During the system reboot, all the In-Memory logs should be stored on the persistence disk.
+During the system reboot, all the In-Memory logs should be stored on the persistent disk.
 When a user initiates a system reboot command, the following sequence gets executed.

-1. Append the contents of In-Memory into persistence storage file - /var/log/in-memory-debug.log.
+1. Append the contents of In-Memory into persistent storage file.
 2. Reset the In-Memory file pointer.
 3. Let the reboot script to continue.
 4. Just before the reboot, repeat step 1 and 2 again.